geo200cn/geo200cn.github.io/syllabus.md

 </div>
 ### **Lecture**

-The Monday/Wednesday 9:00-9:50 am classes will be a combination of lecture and discussion covering the substantive topics from the week’s readings.
+The Monday/Wednesday 9:00-10:20 am classes will be a combination of lecture and discussion covering the substantive topics from the week’s readings.
 There are readings for each lecture and they generally cover the mathematical underpinnings of the topics for that lecture

 <div style="margin-bottom:25px;">
 </div>
 ### **Lab**

-The Monday/Wednesday 11:00-12:50 pm labs will provide students the opportunity to apply the methods from the week’s readings on real data using the statistical software program R.  Attendance is not mandatory.
-However, labs will provide an opportunity to gain assistance with lab guides and assignments from the TA and your classmates.
+The Monday/Wednesday 12:10-2:00 pm labs will provide students the opportunity to apply the methods from the week’s readings on real data using the statistical software program R.  Labs will provide an opportunity to gain assistance with lab guides and assignments from the TA and your classmates.

 <div style="margin-bottom:25px;">
 </div>